Bloc/android-source/milestone_01_java/02_nuance/threads/README.md

 ## Threads

 Open your command prompt and `cd` into this README's directory (threads).
-Extract the image downloading code found in Main.java to a separate thread class, ImageGetter.java.
+Extract the image downloading code found in `Main.java` to a separate thread class, `ImageGetter.java`.

 Allow custom URLs and a boolean option for whether or not the file should be launched after completion.
 Start an **ImageGetter** thread in place of the code found in **Main**.